bgbennyboy/Telltale-Speech-Extractor/README.md

 -   Sam and Max: Season 2
 -   Sam and Max: Season 3
 -   Sam and Max Save the World
+-   Sam and Max Beyond Time And Space
 -   Strong Bad: Season 1
 -   Tales From The Borderlands
 -   Tales Of Monkey Island